|

 KnightQuest

 This is John Nelson's aborted "KnightQuest" gaming system.
-It contains
+It

-true D&D-type gaming.
-However, the Apple II did not have the resources for such
+attempt to approach true D&D-type gaming.
+However, the Apple II

-an ambitious enhancement.
-Because of an extreme shortage of free memory,
+of an extreme shortage of free memory, KnightQuest ran VERY slowly and

-KnightQuest ran VERY slowly and was very difficult to work with.
-Then the IBM PC
+was very difficult to work with.
+Then the IBM PC with its 640K of RAM

-with its 640K of RAM appeared, and John moved his efforts to that platform.
-Set
+appeared, and John moved his efforts to that platform.
+Set your

-level.
+performance level.
 Faster is probably better.

 KnightQuest has gobs of new features, although I've never really tested them.
 There are 17 spells total: HEAL, CHARM, BLAST, FURY, SCARE, POWER, HARDHIT, LIGHT, TELEPORT, SLEEP, RESURRECT, INVISIBILITY, FORCEFIELD, DARKSEE, ATTALL, RAGE, & PURIFY.